mciwing/mciwing.github.io/docs/python/packages.md

 an extensive list of all the packages that `Python` ships with.

 Let's use the `#!python random` package to generate some random numbers.
-First, we have to import the package with following command:
+First, we have to import the package with the following command:

 ```py hl_lines="1"
 import random